Our Vision

 Equipment Procurement

-The SNF Health Initiative is supporting a series of projects aimed at ensuring that health care professionals have enhanced tools available for in their daily work: from the procurement of two new helicopters and two new planes to strengthen the National Center for Emergency Care’s EKAV’s national air ambulance services in Greece, to the procurement and installation of PET/CTs for four University Hospitals across Greece, to dental chairs and simulators for the School of Dentistry at the National and Kapodistrian University of Athens, and a nurse call system and other medical equipment for Evangelismos Hospital in Athens.
+The SNF Global Health Initiative (GHI) is supporting a series of projects aimed at ensuring that health care professionals have enhanced tools available for in their daily work: from the procurement of two new helicopters and two new planes to strengthen the National Center for Emergency Care’s EKAV’s national air ambulance services in Greece, to the procurement and installation of PET/CTs for four University Hospitals across Greece, to dental chairs and simulators for the School of Dentistry at the National and Kapodistrian University of Athens, and a nurse call system and other medical equipment for Evangelismos Hospital in Athens.

 Training, Knowledge Exchange, and Partnerships

-Educational programs are at the core of the Health Initiative’s effort to empower medical staff, focusing on offering new and specially tailored training opportunities.
+Educational programs are at the core of the Global Health Initiative’s effort to empower medical staff, focusing on offering new and specially tailored training opportunities.
 This stream of support covers nurse training programs at the National and Kapodistrian University of Athens as well as Evangelismos Hospital; infection control and prevention trainings focusing on hospital-acquired infections and antimicrobial resistance working together with 10 of the largest public hospitals across Greece; trauma management for doctors, nurses, surgeons, medical and nursing students, emergency responders, and primary healthcare providers; and intensive care training for physician and nurses in intensive care units and related specialties.

-Internationally, the SNF Health Initiative is establishing partnership with Johns Hopkins Medicine International which will leverage institution’s leadership and expertise to inform hospital operations, medical education and exchange, and clinical program development at the three new SNF hospitals.
+Internationally, the SNF GHI is establishing partnership with Johns Hopkins Medicine International which will leverage institution’s leadership and expertise to inform hospital operations, medical education and exchange, and clinical program development at the three new SNF hospitals.
 Finally, SNF has partnered with the King Hussein Cancer Foundation and Center in Jordan to help expand access to pediatric cancer care and holistic family support for those in need.
 SNF has also launched a new partnership with Yorkshire Cancer Research, to support a pioneering, evidence-based exercise program with the aim of improving outcomes and quality of life for patients before, during, and after cancer treatment

 Mental Health

-With a vision for improving the lives of children and youth and helping catalyze sector-wide transformations in how child mental health care is delivered in Greece, in 2021 the Health Initiative launched the Child and Adolescent Mental Health Initiative (CAMHI), an ambitious five-year program in partnership with the U.S.-based Child Mind Institute and a country-wide network of child mental health professionals.
+With a vision for improving the lives of children and youth and helping catalyze sector-wide transformations in how child mental health care is delivered in Greece, in 2021 the Global Health Initiative (GHI) launched the Child and Adolescent Mental Health Initiative (CAMHI), an ambitious five-year program in partnership with the U.S.-based Child Mind Institute and a country-wide network of child mental health professionals.
 The aim is to enhance mental health care capacity and strengthen the infrastructure for the prevention, assessment, and treatment of mental health struggles faced during childhood and adolescence.
-Relatedly, the SNF Health Initiative is also supporting renovations at the Paidon Agia Sofia Children’s Hospital in Athens to host collaborations and services under the CAMHI.
+Relatedly, the SNF GHI is also supporting renovations at the Paidon Agia Sofia Children’s Hospital in Athens to host collaborations and services under the CAMHI.

-The SNF Health Initiative has substantially expanded its support for mental health initiatives internationally.
+The SNF GHI has substantially expanded its support for mental health initiatives internationally.
 Building on and deeply informed by the CAMHI’s efforts in Greece, a new partnership with the Child Mind Institute will establish the SNF Global Center for Child and Adolescent Mental Health at the Child Mind Institute.
 It will focus on growing strategic partnerships with mental health professionals and empowering the next generation of leaders worldwide, while supporting and enabling ground-up local initiatives in many countries and regions.

 Additionally, the new SNF Center for Precision Psychiatry at Columbia University will leverage genomics, neuroscience, and epidemiology to develop highly efficacious personalized psychiatric care.
 Through all of these efforts, expanding equitable access to quality mental healthcare remains a key priority.